ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 The system is now ready for user inputs.
 User folder data has a topic file to represent a user talking to a specific bot.
 That data is read into the user layer.
 The input volley alters content of the layer and outputs messages to the user.
 Changes in facts and user variables as well as execution state of topics are stored back into the user's topic file.
-Then the user layer is removed and the system is ready for another user.
+Then the user layer is peeled off and the system is ready for another user.

-All layers are "unwindable", like peeling an onion.
+All layers are "peelable".
 And all layers are protected from harm by later layers.
 However, it is possible to create facts (and hence dictionary entries) in the user layer and migrate some of them into the boot layer when the user volley is finished.
 This means that data will be globally visible in the future to all users.